fastrodev/fastro/index.md

 Fastro is a simple and fast web application framework built on top of [deno](https://deno.land).

+The speed is up to 92% of deno http raw library.
+Go to [benchmarks](https://fastro.dev/benchmarks) to see the measurement and detailed results.

 ## Getting Started
 Go to [the documentation](https://fastro.dev/docs/) to install command line interface, create a project, and see the demo.